-- 1) Promotes idle reduction strategies or technologies (e.g., auxiliary power units, engine preheaters, truck stop electrification, and other technologies); - 2) Promotes the retrofit, repower, upgrade or replacement of nonroad vehicles and/or equipment; and - 3) Reduces diesel emissions associated with the oil and gas industry. - h.
-Region 9 is accepting non-tribal proposals for projects located within California, Arizona, Nevada, Hawaii, Guam, American Samoa and the Commonwealth of the Northern Mariana Islands.
+- 1) Promotes idle reduction strategies or technologies (e.g., auxiliary power units, engine preheaters, truck stop electrification, and other technologies) to retrofit existing vehicles; - 2) Reduces diesel emissions from nonroad, on-highway, and stationary heavy duty diesel equipment associated with oil and gas production at and around wells; and - 3) Helps minimize exposures and negative impacts to low income, or otherwise vulnerable urban communities who are more likely to suffer from higher rates of existing medical problems (including asthma, respiratory ailments, and heart conditions) which may be exacerbated by diesel pollution. - h.
+Region 9 is accepting proposals for projects located within California, Arizona, Nevada, Hawaii, Guam, American Samoa and the Commonwealth of the Northern Mariana Islands.

-Region 10 is accepting non-tribal proposals for projects located within Washington, Oregon, Idaho and Alaska.
+Region 10 is accepting proposals for projects located within Washington, Oregon, Idaho and Alaska.

-Non-tribal proposals for projects in Regions 9 or 10 will be evaluated based on the quality and extent to which the proposed project addresses all of the following items:
+Proposals for projects in Regions 9 or 10 will be evaluated based on the quality and extent to which the proposed project addresses all of the following items:

-- 1) Achieves and clearly quantifies fuel savings, greenhouse gas reductions (carbon dioxide and/or black carbon reductions) and diesel criteria pollutant reductions (particulate matter and/or nitrogen oxide reductions) through voluntary projects; - 2) Reduces emissions along interstate and international goods movement corridors; and - 3) Clearly demonstrates inclusion of community, neighborhood, and/or tribal organizations and extent of the current and future partnership activities, including partner letter(s) of commitment as appropriate.
+- 1) Achieves and clearly quantifies fuel savings, greenhouse gas reductions (carbon dioxide and/or black carbon reductions) and diesel criteria pollutant reductions (particulate matter and/or nitrogen oxide reductions) through voluntary projects; - 2) Clearly demonstrates the inclusion of the affected community, neighborhood, and/or tribal organizations in the proposed project, and the extent of the current and future partnership activities, including partner letter(s) of commitment as appropriate; and - 3) Includes technologies that meet, or exceed the latest U.S. EPA exhaust emissions standards for the relevant project equipment category (i.e., model year 2010 or cleaner heavy-duty on-highway engines, Tier 4 or cleaner heavy-duty nonroad engines, Tier 4 or cleaner locomotive engines, Tier 4 or cleaner Category 1 & 2 marine engines, and Tier 3 or cleaner Category 3 marine engines).